gantry/docs-old/Docs/joomla/tutorials/creating_popup_login.md

 Step 1: Creating the Custom Feature
 -----------------------------------
 The logic for the link/button that triggers the popup module will be contained in a new file that we will create named  `login.php`.
-This is a custom feature that we create for this example and drop into the template's `features/` directory.
-Create this new php file with the following code:
+This is a custom feature that we'll create for this example and drop into the template's `features/` directory.
+Create this new PHP file with the following code:

 ~~~ .php
 <?php